 Case in point: if you’re anemic, eating a high-iron food won’t help you immediately feel energized.
 It will, however, slowly help over time as you replete your iron stores.
 (And Ka’Chava being plant-based means it contains non-heme iron, which is less bioavailable compared to heme iron from animal sources.)

 Not to pick on vitamin D again, but studies on vitamin D’s improvements to energy and fatigue are done in populations that are vitamin D-deficient.
 If you are vitamin D deficient, you need higher supplementation – not Ka’Chava.
 Why?

 Ka’Chava contains 5 mcg of vitamin D2 (ergocalciferol).
 In contrast, one study found benefits from vitamin D supplementation, but they used 2,500 mcg (converted from 100,000 IU) of vitamin D3 (cholecalciferol) – five hundred times the amount found in Ka’Chava!
 (Also note that vitamin D3 is typically more potent and effective at raising vitamin D levels compared to vitamin D2, found in Ka’Chava).

-So clearly their evidence is a stretch, but let’s say Ka’Chava does in fact keep you “physically and mentally energized,” – how, then, does Ka’Chava also “help you drift off to dreamland”?!
+Ka’Chava claims to keep you “physically and mentally energized,” — but then also says their shakes, “help you drift off to dreamland.”

 Gut health is super trendy right now, so any and every supplement is making digestion claims – including Ka’Chava.